green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-ac-mcp-machine.md

 - 0,5% Accuracy on active power measurements in a 1:4000 dynamic range (~ 3.75 mW minimum resolution)
 - 8 MHz internal processing clock (theoretical maximum of 12.5 us resolution)
-  - Power is averaged over multiples of 20 ms (Selectable from N={1,2,3,4})
+    - Power is averaged over multiples of 20 ms (Selectable from N={0,1,2,3,4})
 - Internal accumulation of energy in register (currently not active in our setup.
 We use active power only atm.)

 Implementation of the source code is mostly copied from https://github.com/osmhpi/pinpoint/blob/master/src/data_sources/mcp_com.c
-Credits to Sven Köhler and the OSM group from the HPI
+Credits to Sven Köhler and the OSM group from the HPI.

+Additons have been made by setting the MCP to a custom resultion for the energy and power registers.

 ### Install